-In planning our new pupil premium strategy, we evaluated what has been effective and impactful in the past.
+In reviewing our pupil premium strategy, we evaluated what has been effective and impactful in the past.
 Alongside specific interventions that have been purchased, personalised provision has historically improved attainment and progress for PP pupils.
 Targeted support - with specific objectives - enables pupils to achieve their next step in learning and remove potential barriers to future learning objectives.
-To evolve this strategy, peer mentoring will now become a key factor in this delivery to enable further progress and attainment.
+To evolve this strategy, first quality teaching and a renewed focus on the needs in Key Stage One will be required.